 A script is a plain text set of instructions read by a computer and processed.
 Scripts are often used to interface between a complex compiled language and a simpler language.
 For example, we write batch files to Windows because DOS was written in a compiled language.
-DOS helps us navigate a computer file system, via a script, or even a few lines of DOS.
-We couldn’t access the File System in any other way, so it is an interface of sorts.
+DOS helps us navigate a computer file system, via a script.

-DCS has a Simulator Scripting Engine (SSE) which acts as an interface between DCS and the Lua language.
+DCS has a Simulator Scripting Engine (SSE) which acts as an interface between the DCS application and the Lua scripting language.

 What is MOOSE?

 Mission Object Oriented Scripting Environment, is a scripting framework that attempts to make the scripting of Lua instructions to the SSE, easier, simpler and shorter.
-Your write a script using MOOSE’s words in Lua to the SSE, which talks to DCS, which makes things happen in the game.
-It’s over 5MB of code, with as many words as the Bible and the core of it was written over several years by one person.
+You write a script, using MOOSE’s words, in Lua to the SSE, which talks to DCS, which makes things happen in the game.
+It is over 5MB of code, with as many words as the Bible and the core of it was written over several years by one person.
 MOOSE is the brain-child of an extremely talented programmer; FlightControl.
 If you want to know more about this topic, check out FC’s “for dummies” videos found here:

 https://youtu.be/ZqvdUFhKX4o?t=618